r52/quasar/docs/widgetqs.rst

 The above example polls the Data Source ``cpu`` provided by the sample extension `win_simple_perf <https://github.com/r52/quasar/tree/master/extensions/win_simple_perf>`_ every 5000ms.

-How that we have configured the Data Sources we want to receive data from, we must now setup our data processing code.
+How that we have configured the Data Sources we want to receive data from, we must now setup our data processing for the data we will receive.
 We start by implementing another handler on the WebSocket connection.
 For example:

 .. code-block:: javascript